Tokelau: Transportation

+Passengers arriving in Tokelau off a ferry from Samoa.
+There is no harbour in Tokelau, so passengers need to take a landing barge across the reef to get to shore.

 Tokelau is served by the MV Mataliki, delivered new in 2016 as a replacement of the smaller MV Tokelau and jointly managed by the Tokelau Transport Department and the company Transport and Marine.
 The vessel, which has a capacity of 60 passengers on international cruises and 120 for transport between the atolls of Tokelau, operates fortnightly between Tokelau and Apia, with the trip taking a little over a day.
 A dedicated cargo vessel, the MV Kalopaga, entered service in 2018 and replaced chartered freight vessels.

-Ships load and unload cargo by motoring up to the down-wind (leeward) side of the islet where the people live and maintaining station, by intermittent use of engines, close to the reef edge so that a landing barge can be motored out to transfer cargo to or from the shore.
+Ships load and unload cargo by motoring up to the down-wind (leeward) side of the islet, where the people live and maintain the station.
+A landing barge is motored out to transfer cargo to or from the shore.
 On returning to shore, the barge negotiates a narrow channel through the reef to the beach.
 Usually this landing is subject to ocean swell and beaching requires considerable skill and, often, coral abrasions to bodies.
 When bad weather prevents the barge making the trip, the ship stands off to wait for suitable weather or goes off to one of the other atolls to attempt to load or unload its passengers or cargo, or both.

 There is no airport in Tokelau, so boats are the main means of travel and transport.
 Some seaplanes and amphibious aircraft are able to land in the island's lagoons.
 An airstrip was considered by the New Zealand Government in 2010.
 In 2016, plans to link the atolls with Samoa by helicopter had to be abandoned because of high costs, leading in the following years to renewed calls to the New Zealand government for help with establishing air services.
 As of 2022, it was reported that the airport project – funded by the New Zealand government – was moving forward.
+In January 2026, the New Zealand government cancelled plans to build an airport on Tokelau, citing high costs and the adverse environmental impact.